 What You Need to Know About Filing a Whiplash Claim

-Posted in Uncategorized on January 8, 2019
+Posted in Car accidents on January 8, 2019

 Whiplash is a common injury suffered by victims of car accidents.
 Many victims may ignore the symptoms, despite how they can severely impact their day-to-day lives.
 Whiplash can last for days, weeks, or even months following an accident.
 However, many insurance companies try to cast doubt upon victims with whiplash injuries – which is why it is crucial for victims to seek medical attention immediately.